 So whenever you create texts that are longer than a couple of words, better invest some money for a professional (human) translator or proofreader than relying on free online tools.

-2 – Create Individual Localizations for each Country
+2 – Create an Individual Localization for each Country

 Apple allows you to upload multiple localizations for some languages, for instance: